 Is Bunnies Matter a rescue?

-Bunnies Matter currently works with other rescues in Las Vegas to help the dumped bunnies of Las Vegas.
-We are currently finding homes for the few remaining of the original 65 dumped bunnies at Floyd Lamb Park after working with Michele Fiore and the City of Las Vegas to rescue them.
-We also do adoption events every Saturday from 10 AM to 3 PM at Floyd Lamb Park.
-We try to educate prospective bunny owners as well as representatives that can help change the spay and neuter laws.
+In 2019 we rescued over 70 dumpsite bunnies inside Floyd Lamb Park after working with Michele Fiore and the City of Las Vegas to safely rescue them.
+We do adoption events every Saturday from 10 AM to 3 PM at Floyd Lamb Park and by appointment on Sundays.
+We try to educate prospective bunny owners as well as representatives who can help change the spay and neuter laws.

 We also help to get the word out via the media and we assist animal control in policing so that feed stores and pet stores don’t sell unfixed bunnies.